CHRISmorang/C2S_Converter/README.md

 Whenever you restart Safari, you will need to enable **Allow unsigned extensions** again to continue using your converted extensions.

 By following these steps, you can easily convert and use Chrome extensions in Safari.
 Enjoy the expanded functionality!

+#License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.